The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: Introduction

 \section{Introduction}

 One of the important trends of the modern experimental nuclear physics, taking advantages of the radioactive ion beam techniques, is the expansion of our knowledge on nuclear systems located further beyond the proton and neutron driplines.
-An important motivation here is the quest for the limits of existence of nuclear structure: how far should we go beyond the driplines before coming to situation when resonant structures become completely ``dissolved in continuum''?
+An important motivation here is the quest for the limits of of nuclear structure existence: how far should we go beyond the driplines before coming to situation when resonant structures become completely ``dissolved in continuum''?

-Recently, reliable spectroscopic information was obtained on the extreme neutron-rich system $^{7}$H produced in the $^{2}$He($^{8}$He,$^{3}$He)$^{7}$H reaction \cite{Bezbakh:2020,Muzalevskii:2021,Grigorenko:2021}.
-The $^{6}$H population in the $^{2}$He($^{8}$He,$^{4}$He)$^{6}$H reaction, making the subject of the present work, is a natural ``satellite'' channel for the aforementioned experiment.
+Recently, reliable spectroscopic information was obtained on the extreme neutron-rich system $^{7}$H produced in the $^{2}$H($^{8}$He,$^{3}$He)$^{7}$H reaction \cite{Bezbakh:2020,Muzalevskii:2021}.
+The $^{6}$H population in the $^{2}$H($^{8}$He,$^{4}$He)$^{6}$H reaction, which makes the subject of the present work, is a natural byproduct of the above-mentioned experiment.

 Experimental information on the $^{6}$H resonant states is very limited.
 The authors of Ref.\ \cite{Aleksandrov:1984} reported a value $E_T=2.7(4)$ MeV (energy above the $^3$H+$3n$ decay threshold) for the $^6$H state produced in the $^7$Li($^7$Li,$^8$B)$^{6}$H reaction.
-A bit later this result was somehow confirmed in Ref.\ \cite{Belozyorov:1986} declaring the observation of the $^{6}$H ground-state resonance at energy $E_T=2.6(5)$ MeV in the $^9$Be($^{11}$B,$^{14}$O)$^{6}$H reaction.
-The observation of the $^{6}$H resonant states at $E_T=\{6.6(7)$, $10.7(7)$, $15.3(7)$, $21.3(4)\}$ MeV, populated in the $^9$Be($\pi^-$,$pd)^6$H reaction, was reported in Ref.\ \cite{Gurov:2007}.
+This result was confirmed (with some reservations) in the $^9$Be($^{11}$B,$^{14}$O)$^{6}$H reaction \cite{Belozyorov:1986}, giving $^{6}$H ground-state resonance energy $E_T=2.6(5)$ MeV.
+The search for $^{6}$H in the $^{6}$Li($\pi^-$,$\pi^+$) reaction was carried out in \cite{Parker:1990,Seth:1991}.
+No low-lying resonant states were identified, which led the authors to conclusion that their results cast serious doubt on the existence of the $^{6}$H resonance in the $0 - 5$ MeV unbound region.
+The observation of the $^{6}$H resonant states at $E_T=\{6.6(7)$, $10.7(7)$, $15.3(7)$, $21.3(4)\}$ MeV, populated in the $^{9}$Be($\pi^-$,$pd)^6$H reaction, and $E_T=\{7.3(10)$, $14.5(10)$, $22.0(10)$, $21.3(4)\}$ MeV states in the $^{11}$B($\pi^-$,$p^4$He$)^6$H reaction was reported in Ref.\ \cite{Gurov:2007}.
+There was no indication of the resonant state at 2.6-2.9 MeV in this work.
+The $^{6}$H g.s.\ energy $E_T=2.9(9)$ MeV was determined in the $^8$He($^{12}$C,$^{14}$N)$^{6}$H reaction \cite{Caamano:2008}.
+Our results are in contradiction with \cite{Aleksandrov:1984,Belozyorov:1986,Caamano:2008} and are majorly in agreement with \cite{Parker:1990,Gurov:2007}.
+We demonstrate in this work that it is likely that the discussion about the actual position of the $^{6}$H g.s.\ is not finished yet, and it should be continued.

-The search for the $^{6}$H resonant states is an exciting challenge in itself, however, here we face two important questions related also to our understanding of the neighboring systems.
+The search for the $^{6}$H resonant states is an exciting challenge in itself, however, here we face two important questions related also to our understanding of neighboring systems.